longevity-genie/holy-bio-mcp/README.md

 2.  **Configure Your Client**: Point your MCP-compatible client (e.g., Cursor, Claude Desktop) to use the `mcp-config-stdio.json` file from this repository.

 **That's it!** You do not need to run any `uvx` commands manually.
 Your MCP client will automatically use `uvx` to launch the necessary servers in the background when a tool is called and manage them for you.

-### Option 3: Manual Setup with HTTP

-This method is for advanced users who prefer to run each server as a persistent, long-running process.

-1.  **Prerequisite**: Install `uv` as shown above.
-2.  **Start Servers Manually**: For each server you want to use, open a separate terminal and run its `uvx` command with the `server` argument.
-The `mcp-config-http.json` file lists the required command and port for each server.
-For example:
-    ```bash
-    # Terminal 1
-    uvx biothings-mcp server --port 3001

-    # Terminal 2
-    uvx gget-mcp server --port 3002

-    # ...and so on for other servers.
-    ```
-3.  **Configure Your Client**: Point your MCP client to use the `mcp-config-http.json` file.

 ---
 ### Configuration Video Tutorial